release-tools/build-clerk/README.md

 postAnalysisToChannel("general")
 ```

 > This is just a taste of what you can do.
-See the examples in the `parser` module's tests for more.
+See the examples in the `parser` module's tests for more, or read on to learn about the events supported.

+### Build events

+Currently, you can react to the following events:

+* `buildFailed` - a build just failed
+* `branchStartsFailing` - a formerly passing branch just failed
+* `buildPassed` - a build just passed
+* `branchStartsPassing` - a formerly failing branch just passed
+* `repository` - repository wide rules - good for setting maximum thresholds for things like failures on a branch
+* `pullRequestMerged` - a pull request was merged

+### Actions

+With Clerk's DSL, you can perform arbitrary logic in response to build events.
+Once you've figured out how you want to react, you do things like:

+* revert the offending commit
+* lock down the branch against further changes
+* trigger a rebuild of the branch - useful to help determine if you have a flaky test
+* send the above actions to a Slack channel for a human to make a decision

+In addition, you can post an arbitrary message to a Slack channel of your choice, in case you need to notify people of something or cajole someone into action.

 ## Run it